FrostedFlaming0/timechain-agent/CONTRIBUTING.md

 The README is honest that this is a prototype.
-The temptation with a project like this is to grow it into a framework — to add plugins, config files, a web UI, a service mode.
+The temptation with a project like this is to grow it into a framework — to add plugins, config files, a service mode.
 We're trying to resist that.
 The value of this codebase is that you can read it end-to-end in an afternoon and understand exactly what it does.
 Contributions that preserve that property get reviewed faster than ones that don't.